XIIIVI/Tips-and-tricks-for-a-good-IoT-setup/README.md

 This repository contains the code examples of the series of posts "Tips and tricks for a good IoT setup" published in [Medium](https://medium.com/p/5d7b34c5f068)

-Here is the corresponding table between folders and Medium's post
+Here is the mapping table between folders and Medium's post

 | Part #| References the post|
 |--|--|